-So if you're after a free account, then the Select Account is your best bet, while if you're happy to pay £10 or more a month for extras like Taste Card membership and European multi-trip travel insurance, then you might like to take a look at the Select Silver or Select Platinum accounts.
+If you're after a free account, then the Select Account is your best bet, while if you're happy to pay £10 or more a month for extras like Taste Card membership and European multi-trip travel insurance, then you might like to take a look at the Select Silver or Select Platinum accounts.

 If you want to earn interest

-If you do have a bit of money left aside each month, you might want to take a look at two accounts which are paying market leading levels of in-credit interest.
+If you do have a bit of money left aside each month, you might want to take a look at two accounts which are paying market-leading levels of in-credit interest.

 The TSB Classic Plus Account also pays a gross rate of 5%, but on balances up to £2,000.
 The good thing about this account is that the rate is ongoing and you only need to deposit £500 a month to qualify for the interest.

 These rates are miles better than the top easy access savings accounts right now.

 Elsewhere Tesco Bank offers to pay 3% on balances up to £3,000, the Bank of Scotland Classic Current Account with Vantage pays 3% on balances between £3,000 and £5,000 and Lloyds Bank will pay 4% on balances between £4,000 and £5,000.